dkoenigs/360-Pong-Game/README.md

 \
 \
 Instructions:
-* Open the link found below using Google Chrome or Modzilla Firefox from a Desktop or Smartphone
+* Open the link found below using Google Chrome or Mozilla Firefox from a Desktop or Smartphone
 * Use [<] and [>] to rotate the paddle (Desktop Browser) | Hold device flat, face up and rotate device around Y-axis (Smarphone Browser)
 * Face the paddle into the oncoming ball to bounce it back and increment the score
 * Speed of the ball increases as the score becomes higher